Why Eating Too Few Calories Can Stall Fat Loss (and How to Do It Smarter)

 • Hormones regulating hunger and fat use become suppressed

-This is called metabolic adaptation.
-Instead of burning more fat, your body conserves energy, making weight loss harder.
+This is called metabolic adaptation—and instead of burning more fat, your body does the opposite: it holds on to it.

 Training and Recovery Require Fuel